Trucker guidetruckerBlogtrucker

 Buying a truck is just the start.
 You’ve got fuel, maintenance, and repairs to think about.
 Diesel trucks cost more up front: usually $7,000 to $10,000 more than gas models.
 They also need DEF fluid, emissions systems, and specialized repairs that can get expensive.

 Fuel prices matter too.
-In 2025, diesel averaged around $4.25 per gallon.
+In 2026, diesel averaged around $4.25 per gallon.
 Regular gas was closer to $3.60.
 Diesel gives you better mileage, but it costs more at the pump and in the shop.
+In some cases, fleets and independent drivers also rely on diesel deliveries to keep operations running without unnecessary downtime, especially during tight schedules or remote hauls.

 Gas trucks burn more fuel, but they’re simpler and cheaper to maintain.
 You might spend more on fuel, but you’ll likely save on repairs and upkeep.